moseleygj/JavaScript/ImageReSizer_Ratio/readme.md

 Image resizer.
-Good for fetting a general Idea of how big your image should be.
+Good for getting a general idea of how big your image should be prior to it's use.
 ![Alt text](https://github.com/moseleygj/JavaScript/blob/master/ImageReSizer_Ratio/ImageReSize.png)